EdgarQuinones/EdgarQuinones/README.md

 # Edgar Quinones's Projects
 Hello!
 I am currently a Jr pursuing my bachelor's in Information Technology.
 My goal is to get a job in cybersecurity as that is what I enjoy doing most.
-Below you will see the various projects, competitions I have created and participated in.
+Below you will see the various projects, and competitions I have created and participated in.
 ## My Projects and Competitions
 ### Projects
-- [Project 1](https://github.com/[YourUsername]/[YourRepository]#project-1): Brief description of Project 1.
-- [Project 2](https://github.com/[YourUsername]/[YourRepository]#project-2): Brief description of Project 2.
-- [Project 3](https://github.com/[YourUsername]/[YourRepository]#project-3): Brief description of Project 3.
+- [Virtual Homelab]([https://github.com/[YourUsername]/[YourRepository]#project-1](https://github.com/EdgarQuinones/MyHomeLabJourney)): Virtual Homelab I have fully configured and working properly.

 ### Competitions
-- [Competition 1](https://github.com/[YourUsername]/[YourRepository]#competition-1): Brief description of Competition 1.
-- [Competition 2](https://github.com/[YourUsername]/[YourRepository]#competition-2): Brief description of Competition 2.
-- [Competition 3](https://github.com/[YourUsername]/[YourRepository]#competition-3): Brief description of Competition 3.
+- [NCAE Cyber Games](https://github.com/EdgarQuinones/NCAE-Red-vs-Blue-Competition/blob/main/README.md): Captain of 8 for a Red vs Blue Cyber Security Competition.